Andrews Kwabla Puplampu

 Andrews Kwabla Puplampu (1919-1984) was a Ghanaian lawyer, politician and educationist.
-He was the member of parliament for the Ada constituency from 1956 to 1966.
+He was a member of parliament for the Ada constituency from 1956 to 1966.
 From 1960 to 1965 he doubled as the deputy minister of Foreign Affairs and from 1965 to 1966 he was the Minister for Lands.
 Prior to entering politics, he was a lawyer.

 Early life and education

 Puplampu was born on 11 November 1919 in the Gold Coast.
 He had his secondary education at the Presbyterian Secondary School at Krobo Odumase (now Presbyterian Boys' Senior High School, Legon).

 Career

 In 1944, Puplampu became a teacher for the Presbyterian Primary School at Big Ada.
 Later that year, he joined the teaching staff of the Royal Collegiate School in Accra.
 In April 1945 he became a second division clerk in the civil service but resigned in December 1950.
 He left for the United Kingdom in 1951 to study law and returned in 1954 to practise as a barrister and solicitor in Accra.